-Resolved Issue Issue ID On HA takeover, the IP address of SPS was not updated in other computer's ARP table in certain conditions.
-PAM- 10860 SPS did not wait for the interface to be in the UP state, therefore sending the gratuitous ARP message was not successful when the interface didn't come up quickly.
+Resolved Issue Issue ID • validity is 800 days long extendedKeyUsage has been specified which makes it compliant with the recent Chrome+macOS combination.
+On HA takeover, the IP address of SPS was not updated in other computer's ARP PAMtable in certain conditions.
+10860 SPS did not wait for the interface to be in the UP state, therefore sending the gratuitous ARP message was not successful when the interface didn't come up quickly.
 This has been fixed by waiting for the interface first.
-Core files are generated for ICA sessions PAM- In certain situations after the client has closed an ICA session, SPS generated a core file.
+Core files are generated for ICA sessions PAM-10316 In certain situations after the client has closed an ICA session, SPS generated a core file.
 This has been corrected.
-10316 A systemd service (proc-sys-fs-binfmt_misc.mount) failed to start at boot.
-PAM- The proc-sys-fs-binfmt_misc.mount unit failed to start at boot.
+A systemd service (proc-sys-fs-binfmt_misc.mount) failed to start at boot.
+PAM-9935 The proc-sys-fs-binfmt_misc.mount unit failed to start at boot.
 This generated alerts for the customer which resulted in SNMP trap or email, depending on the configuration.
 The service now starts at boot.
-9935